 In the fall the Great Whites will leave the Café and head back to the coast where there is a buffet of elephant seals.
 The elephant seal’s breeding season is from mid-December to the end of March.

 So White Shark Café in the summer, Elephant Seal Buffet in the winter?

 Yes!
 Elephant seals make for quite a substantial meal.
 While the shark prey on the younger, juvenile seals they are capable of taking down larger ones as well.
 Adult male elephant seals are 14-16 feet long and can weigh 2 ½ tons!

 Where can you see elephant seals during the mating season in California?

 One of the largest populations of elephant seals comes ashore at the Año Nuevo State Park along the San Mateo Coast south of San Francisco.
 The males arrive first followed by the females.
 You can watch the impressive mating battles between the massive whales as they vie for the attention of the females.
 They rear up and smash their bodies into one another with loud throaty bellows.

 Where can you see Great White sharks in California?

 The Santa Cruz area offers “Great White Shark Encounters” where you take a boat out with a Marine Naturalist to try to find sharks and whales.
-They average viewing on 70% of their tours so it might worth the trip.
-Some of the Great Whites they have photographed were around 10 feet.
+They average viewing on 70% of their tours so it might be worth the trip.
+Some of the Great Whites they photographed were around 10 feet.
 Great Whites can get to be 20 feet long and weigh 5,000 pounds!
-You can see why they would need a well stocked “Café” to keep that kind of weight going.
+You can see why they would need a well-stocked “Café” to keep that kind of weight going.

 Thank you for reading!
 Have some feedback for us?
 Contact the AZ Animals editorial team.